wilsonliaows/docs/workbot/workbot-buttons.md

 ---

 # Workbot buttons
-Buttons are an important building block in designing conversational interfaces that simplify complex workflows.
+Buttons are important building blocks in designing conversational interfaces that simplify complex workflows.

-Workbot uses specific post command triggers, which need to be communicated to the user in order to execute a recipe.
-Buttons allow a call to action to be performed in one click, allowing the user to quickly decide what they want, without having to remember additional Workbot command.
+WWorkbot commands require specific keywords to trigger.
+This unique language needs to be communicated and picked up by users in order to execute Workbot commands successfully.
+Buttons allow a call to action to be performed in one click, allowing the user to quickly decide what they want, without having to remember additional Workbot commands.

 ![Buttons](/assets/images/workbot/workbot-buttons/buttons.png)*Buttons use button clicks to trigger another recipe or workflow*